ru4871SG/data-pipeline-Airflow-PostgreSQL-MySQL/README.md

 - `data_transfer_from_mysql.py`: Python script to transfer data from MySQL to staging area in local Postgres.
 - `etl_from_staging.py`: Python script to transfer data from the staging area into the production database in local Postgres.
 - `etl_from_staging_to_aurora.py`: Very similar to `etl_from_staging.py` but the data will be saved to Amazon Aurora Postgres.
-- `check_mysql.py`: Python script to check the first five rows in the MySQL table.
+- `check_mysql.py`: Python script to check if the MySQL table exists and return its first five rows.
 It will be triggered only once (the first Airflow DAG run) if you use `airflow_data_transfer_automatic_runs.py`.
 - `airflow_data_transfer_automatic_runs.py`: Located inside the `dags` folder, this is the Airflow DAG script to automate the data pipeline using Airflow.
 This script will automatically re-execute the DAG after it finishes every single time.
 - `airflow_data_transfer_original.py`: Also located inside the `dags` folder, this is the original Airflow DAG script, where you will run the tasks with manual time intervals (without automatic runs).